tardate/LittleArduinoProjects/playground/LED8x8/MaxRawDemo/README.md

 There are libraries available to talk to the MAX7219, such as the [LedControl](https://github.com/wayoda/LedControl) library.
 However this project uses raw SPI just for the sake of developing some familiarity with the operation of the MAX7219.
+See the [LedControlDemo](../LedControlDemo) project for a test driving with the LedControl library.

 The LED module is connected to the Arduino with three pins as follows (in addition to +5V power and ground).